rykerwilliams/clevelandrocs.net/_posts/2025-11-24-Tundra-Wolves-5.md

     </div>
 </div>

-The Tundra Wolves club at the time had a penchant for sharing the 'kit' they were bringing to the tournament, so I shared mine:

-{% include figure.liquid loading="eager" path="assets/img/TundraWolvesV/kit.jpg" class="img-fluid rounded z-depth-1" zoomable=true %}

 ## TRAINS and AUTOMOBILES and BUSES

 My son and I took the double decker bus tour and I couldn't hear the tour guide so I am making up these facts.
 But the bus ride was really fun, taking us all around the city up and down busy streets and near old buildings with interesting history and cool stories, and my kid only complained a couple times.
 We also took a car to the <a href="https://parcolympique.qc.ca/en/">Montreal Olympic Park</a> and checked out the olympic sized pool.
 I remember the cabbie giving me his number and driving off.
 When we were done with our tour, I called his number and he said "yeah that's a bit far, just take the train" so we figured out the Montreal train system.
 I hope he's doing well.

 > Caitlyn Jenner: The Montreal Olympics were in July 1976, the bicentennial, at the height of patriotism.